tomwilusz/lord-icon-element/README.md

+# 🚀 Project Relocation

+This project has been relocated to a [new repository](https://github.com/lordicondev/lordicon).
+We invite you to track the project at its new location, where we will continue to develop and maintain the library.

 # lord-icon-element

 This package gives developers an easy way to embed, control and customize [Lordicon](https://lordicon.com/) animated icons inside web projects.